 Since 1999, UNICEF and its partners have immunized millions of women all over the globe, helping to eradicate the disease in dozens of countries — most recently Chad, the Democratic Republic of the Congo, Ethiopia, Haiti, Kenya and the Philippines.

 From 2010-2020, UNICEF and partner Kiwanis International accelerated those efforts as part of an historic initiative that focused on stopping tetanus while also providing other lifesaving services, including clean water, nutrition and other vaccines.

-Maternal and neonatal tetanus remains a public health threat in 16 more.
-The women and newborns most at risk live in areas scarred by poverty, poor medical infrastructure or humanitarian crises.
+Maternal and neonatal tetanus remains a public health threat in many countries.
+The women and newborns who are most at risk live in areas scarred by poverty, poor medical infrastructure or humanitarian crises.